Skip to navigation Skip to content

 • Community engagement with climate change mitigation and adaptation.

-• Climate change governance and participation at the local and national level.
+• Climate change governance and participation at multiple levels.

 Past research

 Alice joined the James Hutton Institute in 2018 after completing her PhD at the University of Edinburgh.
-Her earlier research investigated the engagement of Christian faith communities in environmental issues, with a particular focus on the motivations for, and practices of, local-level environmental action.
+Her earlier research investigated the engagement of faith-based actors in environmental issues, with a particular focus on the motivations for, and practices of, local-level environmental action.

 Bibliography